 Basically you spray this all over the pumpkin.
 Squirrels absolutely hate strong smells as well as stickiness and they will not touch your carving!
 The bad news is that it gets washed off with rain, so every time it rains you need to reapply.

-Living in the UK this is bad news because we get so much rain in October, right before we are due to harvest our squirrels.
+Living in the UK this is bad news because we get so much rain in October, right before we are due to harvest our produce.

 Here is a video of someone spraying their pumpkins with lacquer spray to warrant off rodents!